- Religion and Philosophy»

 And Clavicus Vile, the Daedric Prince of Wishes

 I put him at the end of this section because in my opinion Clavicus Vile is unique when you compare him to the other evil Daedra.
 He is much more devilish.
-You can argue that this is contrary due to the fact of the other Daedra seeming much more malevolent and monstrous, but that's not entirely what the Devil.
+You can argue that this is contrary due to the fact of the other Daedra seeming much more malevolent and monstrous, but that's not entirely what the Devil is.
 He is a tempter.
 He comes to you in the form of your desires.
 He seeks to tempt you using what you want most, and also draws you towards evil things.
 That is what Clavicus Vile does best.
 He is a wish granter, but there's always a catch.
 For example, if you ask for a cure for a disease, he will kill you.
-Technically he cured you of the disease.
+He did make sure you don't suffer from that disease anymore.
+Ask for a powerful weapon and he'll give it to you,but perhaps it will break at the worst time or end up killing you.

 He has both a beautiful and devilish appearance.
 Without his mask he looks like a beautiful man.
 But his Masque looks just like a stereotypical Devil face, complete with horns and a small beard.
 And there is one more thing I want you to notice.
 In the game, there is a language and alphabet for the Daedra.
 What do we get when we put Clavicus's name in Daedric? "child-god of the Morningstar," which is in reference to how his date of summoning is on the 1st of Morning Star, one of the in game months (Source: Imperial Census of Daedra Lords.)
 This is also in reference to the misconception of the Devil's appearance in Isaiah 14, in which people attribute him to being a fallen angel who sought to bring humanity knowledge.
 More on that here at What You Should Know About the Devil.